Opinion: MLB Players Need to Suck it up and Deal with Salary Later

 That kind of history, albeit distant, gives the players enough to think, “If that was happening during a time of growth, why wouldn’t they pull something like that to save money now?”

 Remember when I said I usually support the players?
 This time I don’t.
 Nurses, doctors, teachers, faculty and so many more who don’t earn even a fraction of the dollars most average salary big leaguers make (which is just north of $4 million) in their lifetimes!
-Many of these ordinary men and women work harder and longer hours, especially the teachers like those in my family, who work even in the summer to come up with next year’s lesson plans.
+Many of these ordinary men and women work harder and longer hours, especially the teachers like my mom, who works even in the summer to come up with next year’s lesson plans.

 The players have grown up in similar or different circumstances than the common fan, but their tone doesn’t help.
 Why not sacrifice some salary now knowing you won’t get it back and in turn, create an agreement where the owners cave on other issues, or the promise that significant changes will happen for the players agreeing to be more empathetic and understanding right now?